elprans/cloud-init-aws-imds/README.md

 (or otherwise populates `/run/cloud-init/instance-data.json` with appropriate data).

-For better compatibility VM instance metadata should contain the following
+For better compatibility VM instance metadata should contain at least the following keys:
-keys:

 - `region`
 - `availability-zone`